AhmedShaalan/Appender-Sketch-Plugin/README.md

 And ping me on [twitter][3] for questions and [follow me][3] for updates.

 ## License
-This software is released under Apache License, see LICENSE.
+This software is released under Apache License Version 2.0, see LICENSE.

 [1]: https://github.com/ahmedshaalan/appender-sketch-plugin/archive/master.zip
 [2]: https://github.com/ahmedshaalan/appender-sketch-plugin/issues